Demographics of Generation Alpha: Egypt

+Nigeria

 Nigeria was experiencing a population boom in the 2010s and is on track to become the world's third most populous nation by century's end, according to United Nations figures.
 However, this demographic trend comes with its own risks, namely environmental, health, and food security problems.
 Moreover, the nation is already battling deadly infectious diseases, which spread more easily with higher population densities, such as HIV/AIDS, malaria, and Lassa fever.

+Other African Nations

 Statistical projections from the United Nations in 2019 suggest that, by 2020, the people of Niger would have a median age of 15.2, Mali 16.3, Chad 16.6, Somalia, Uganda, and Angola all 16.7, the Democratic Republic of the Congo 17.0, Burundi 17.3, Mozambique and Zambia both 17.6.
 (This means that more than half of their populations were born in the first two decades of the twenty-first century.)
 Benin, Burundi, Ethiopia, Madagascar, Malawi, Nigeria, Tanzania, Zambia, Yemen, and Timor-Leste had a median age of 17 in 2017, according to the Institute for Health Metrics and Evaluations, University of Washington.

 These are the world's youngest countries by median age.
 While a booming population can induce substantial economic growth, if healthcare, education, and economic needs were not met, there would be chronic youth unemployment, low productivity, and social unrest.
 Investing in human capital is crucial.
 Curbing population growth could help Africa take advantage of the demographic dividend that enabled the Asian Tigers to develop so rapidly during the late twentieth century.
 Africa's population boom could have a significant international impact, as many of its natives seek to migrate to other countries both within and outside Africa seeking a better life.

 While Africa is the world's most fertile region, it also has the world's highest child mortality rates.
 Nevertheless, Africa is largely responsible for human population growth in the twenty-first century, overtaking Asia.
 Moreover, sub-Saharan Africa is the only major region that is an exception to the general trend of falling family size seen around the world.